blaylockbk/pyBKB_v3/rclone_howto.md

 # How to use rclone with Python

-I like to use `rclone` to list and access the files with Python.
+I like to use `rclone` to list and access the files within my Python scripts.

 To run a basic `rclone` command within Python, you might use `os.system()`